-Avoid stereotyping or patronising racial of ethnics groups.
-Avoid starting qualities that imply that all members of specifics ethnics groups or races are the same e.g suggesting that all persons at a certain ethnicity are good at athletics or math or accounts.
+Avoid stereotyping or patronising racial of ethnic's groups.
+Avoid starting qualities that imply that all members of specifics ethnics groups or races are the same e.g., suggesting that all persons at a certain ethnicity are good at athletics or math or accounts.
 Exaggerated focus on accomplishment or insincere reference to concerns imply that these people are not normally successful or accomplished or are not considered to be in the mainstream of society.

-Avoid language that has questionable racial or ethnics connotations e.g. youpeople or those foreigners on the surface appear to be positive.
-For example south Indians are betterscientists,
+• Avoid language that has questionable racial or ethnics connotations e.g., you people or those foreigners on the surface appear to be positive.
+For example, south Indians are better scientists,

-Avoid words images or situations that reinforce sterotypes even stereotypes that for example in multinational companyemploying people of africian origin africian americian (negro) for national newspaper and television news are good indicators of preferred terminology
+Avoid words images or situations that reinforce stereotypes even stereotypes that for example in multinational company employing people of African origin African

-Punjabis are brave people etc
+Punjabis are brave people etc.

-Speak the current terminology by which racial and ethnics groups refer to themselves like women and men, people of various ethnicities people of all ages are recognized and represented in the text
+Speak the current terminology by which racial and ethnics groups refer to themselves of preferred terminology.

+American (negro) for national newspaper and television news are good indicators like women and men, people of various ethnicities people of all ages are recognized and represented in the text

-Reviews the written communication and visual materials to ensure that all groups for gender neutral words;
+Reviews the written communication and visual materials to ensure that all groups gender neutral words;